protolambda/app-market-analysis/README.md

     Scrape a network of similar apps for the specified app.

     Options:
-      -n, --nodes-file  Specify file-path for nodes CSV file.
-Defaults to nodes_similar_<appID>.csv -e, --edges-file  Specify file-path for edges CSV file.
-Defaults to edges_similar_<appID>.csv -d, --max-degree  The maximum degree of depth.
+      -n, --nodes-file <path>    Specify file-path for nodes CSV file.
+Defaults to nodes_similar_<appID>.csv -e, --edges-file <path>    Specify file-path for edges CSV file.
+Defaults to edges_similar_<appID>.csv -d, --max-degree <degree>  The maximum degree of depth.
 I.e. how many nodes in the longest path from appID outwards.
 Defaults to 3.
-      -l, --edge-limit  The maximum amount of edges per app.
+      -l, --edge-limit <limit>   The maximum amount of edges per app.
 Defaults to 6.
       -h, --help                 output usage information

 The results are split in two files: